Finding Theme Communities from Database Networks: Introduction

+\nop{ Therefore, it is computationally intractable to enumerate theme communities by conventional community detection methods that work in simple networks, because these methods only detect the theme communities of one pattern at a time. } \nop{ In a brute force manner, we can apply conventional community detection methods that work in simple networks to detect the theme communities of one pattern at a time.
+However, since Since the community detection methods that work in simple networks only detect the theme communities of one pattern at a time, we have to perform community detection for each of the exponential number of patterns, which is computationally intractable. }

+\nop{\todo{The motivation is unclear.
+Can you come up with a concrete application scenario where a data warehouse of theme communities is useful?} }

+Last but not least, theme community finding can be a fast query answering service -- different users can easily use the service to efficiently explore a DBN and quickly retrieve theme communities of their own interest in real time.
+Providing this service requires enumerating and indexing all theme communities in a DBN, which is challenging because a large DBN usually contains a huge number of arbitrarily overlapping theme communities, and even counting the number of theme communities is \#P-hard.

+\nop{ Efficiently enumerating and indexing all theme communities are essential for this service.
+However, this is a challenging task because a large database network usually contains a huge number of arbitrarily overlapping theme communities, and even counting the number of theme communities is \#P-hard. }

-Last but not least, a large database network usually contains a huge number of arbitrarily overlapping theme communities.
-Efficiently detecting overlapping theme communities and indexing them for fast query-answering are both challenging problems.
+\nop{ Last but not least, efficiently enumerating and indexing all theme communities are essential for fast query answering.
+However, this is a challenging task because a large database network usually contains a huge number of arbitrarily overlapping theme communities, and even counting the number of theme communities is \#P-hard. } \nop{ Efficiently enumerating all overlapping theme communities and indexing them for fast query answering are challenging. }

+\nop{ However, a user usually does not have the exact theme or community in mind when he starts to find theme communities of his interest.